EddWills95/ThermoPi/README.md

 That guide will get you going.
 You need to make sure you've got apache working which you can do by just visiting the IP address of your pi in a browser.

 From there you can pretty much just drag and drop the files in the HTML folder into the /var/www/html folder of the pi.
 CyberDuck is a good way to get acess to the files without setting up a samba share or anything like that.

+## You Need to Change all the PHP files to have your password in.

+    use nano /var/www/html/*file*.php

+Reboot the Pi and See if it Works.